 A supplement is one or more pages (subject to 3.3.1) formed by one or more printed sheets that are not bound into a publication.
 A supplement may be devoted to a single topic and may contain material different from that in the host publication.
-The external dimensions of a supplement (its length and height) may not exceed those of the host publication except when the host publication and the supplement are contained in an envelope, polybag, or other complete wrapper.
+A supplement may not be mailed at Periodicals prices by itself.
+The external dimensions of a supplement (its length and height) may not exceed those of the host publication except when the host publication and the supplement are contained in an envelope, polybag, or other complete wrapper except as provided below.
 Supplements are also subject to these conditions as applicable:

 - a.
 A loose supplement to a bound Periodicals publication must contain at least 25% nonadvertising material and bear the endorsement "Supplement to" followed by the title of the publication; the name of the publisher; or "Periodicals Publication."
 A bound publication with one or more supplements must be enclosed in a wrapper.
-If a supplement to a bound publication is formed of more than one sheet, all sheets making up the supplement must be bound together. - b.
-A supplement to an unbound publication must be combined with and inserted within the publication under 3.5.4.
+However, a wrapper is not required when a loose supplement is included within the same mailing as the host publication, bears a proper delivery address, and includes the endorsement "Periodicals Supplement to" followed by the exact title and issue date of the host publication.
+The external dimensions of such unwrapped supplements may exceed those of the host publication provided they are of the same processing category as the host publication.
+If a supplement to a bound publication is formed of more than one sheet, all sheets making up the supplement must be bound together. - A supplement to an unbound publication must be combined with and inserted within the publication under 3.5.4.
 If the supplement is included loose outside the unbound publication, the publication and its supplement must be enclosed in a wrapper or envelope, and the supplement must bear the endorsement "Supplement to" followed by the title of the publication; the name of the publisher; or "Periodicals Publication."